Some information about Mold Alexandra.

 Home Town / Village

-Blue shirts with white trim, blue shorts, blue and white hooped socks
+Blue shirts with navy blue sleeves, blue shorts, blue socks

 Alyn Park is situated on the northern outskirts of Mold, with the entrance road leading down to the ground from the A541 (Mold-Denbigh Road).
 It will be identifiable by the Mold Alex logo sign above the entrance.
 It is roughly a 10-15 minute walk from the Bus Station or High Street.
 Please note that it can be a bit awkward to reach Mold via public transport, especially from Flint station, although Bus Route 28 does travel between Flint and Mold.
 However there are X4 direct bus routes to Mold which pick up from Chester train station.

 Car parking available at the ground, although paid car parking is plentiful in Mold also.
 Hot food and drinks are served via the snatch hatch near the ground’s entrance, whilst alcoholic drinks can be bought from Mold Alex’s superb clubhouse.
 In addition, Mold has many excellent and various pubs within town should you wish to explore them before/after the game.